simonstanley/career-breaking/about.md

 ---
 # About

-I'm Simon and I have no house, no children, no debt and so no real responsibility.
-I figured I should make the most of this.
+I'm Simon, I'm 35 and I have no house, no children, no debt and so no real responsibility.
+I figured I should make the most of this and take a year off work.

-After watching a fair share of programs about people living off grid, and a healthly lockdown to rattle the nerves, I realised there was no reason I couldn't do this myself.
-It certainly seems appealing!
+My career so far has been 10 years working closely with computers and all in all I cannot complain.
+However, computers are not exactly a passion of mine.
+After watching a fair share of programs about people living off grid (and a healthly lockdown to rattle the nerves) I decided last year that a back-to-basics lifestyle was a direction I wanted to take my life.
+Aside from the appeal sold by the TV shows, there are three main reasons I have for this:

-However, is it really for me?
-Am I too conditioned by Western comforts to actually embed myself in a back-to-basics lifestyle?
-Well I decided to take a year out to find out!
+1. I don't believe western culture is a recipe for fulfillment

-The plan is to stay and volunteer with people who have made the leep and see what's it really like first hand.
+2. I do believe going back to basics is

-So far I've done 10 years working very closely with computers and I honesty cannot complain.
-But I think like many, there is a niggle in the back of my mind that feels unfulfilled.
-Is the idea I just do this till I retire and then enjoy a healthy pension?
-Is that when fulfillment comes?
+3. We kind of have to anyway if we want to avoid destroying the planet

-I don't want to wait and find out.
-I want to see if going back to basics, back to the type of lifestyle we actually did most of our evvolving with, will realign the body and mind into a state that feels more at ease.
+So, with my year off work, the plan is to stay and volunteer with people who have made the leap and to see what it is really like first hand.
+I want to find out if this lifestyle is actually for me.
+Am I too conditioned by western comforts to endure the realities of it?
+What are the realities of it?
+And does it actually bring the fullfilment I've convinced myself it should?